AnthonySteele/anthonysteele.github.io/DecoupledTesting.md

-# Decoupled Unit Tests Manifesto
+# Decoupled Unit Tests Style

-Decoupled unit tests are a test type that I consider to be "unit tests".
+Decoupled unit tests are a test type that I consider to be good "unit tests".
+They are very [sociable unit tests](https://martinfowler.com/bliki/UnitTest.html).

 But you can still understand structure and benefits  of what I am describing even if you don't call them "unit tests".
 Naming is a semantic argument, but under any name I have found them to provide great value.

 We find that this decoupled, outside-in style leads to better outcomes.
 It also supports both Test-Driven Development and Refactoring so much better than the default, mocks and isolation style of unit tests.